The UFO Rogues Gallery Takes Over America - Part 1

 The spiritual leaders of this rogues gallery, as it were, are former astronomers and UFOlogists Jacques Vallée and the late J. Allen Hynek.
 They became friends in the 1960s over their shared interest in the metaphysical, specifically an idea they both shared based on their observation that poltergeists and UFOs both had a habit of appearing and disappearing.
 Their belief was poltergeists and UFOs — explicitly referring to alien spacecraft in this case — were the same manifestation of inter-dimensional beings.
 Together with their young protegé, the devout Scientologist Hal Puthoff, Vallée jokingly referred to the little group as the Invisible College, a reference to their special knowledge unseen by others.

-A recent graduate in electrical engineering, Puthoff began working at SRI International, a paranormal research institute formerly associated with Stanford University.
+A recent graduate in electrical engineering, Puthoff began working at SRI International, a private research institute formerly associated with Stanford University.
 And that's where it all began.

 Chapter 1: The Stargate Project (1978-1995)